perforce/helix-authentication-service/docs/REST_API.md

 This is the starting point for the user authentication process.
 The **:userId** _route parameter_ can be any unique value that the client wishes to use for identifying the user.
-The service responds with a JSON body that contains a request identifier and URLs for the user to log in.
+The service responds with a JSON body that contains a request identifier and URLs for the user to log in. **Note:** The login URL will contain a query parameter that is helpful for rule-based routing with a load balancer.
+This parameter should be preserved when providing the login URL to the user.

 #### Request Parameters